Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Visit the Jardín de Cactus.

-For your last stop before going back to Arrecife, visit Jardín de Cactus, another CACT center courtesy of Manrique.
+For your last stop before going back to Arrecife, visit Jardín de Cactus, another CACT center courtesy of — who else? — Manrique.

-Succulent lovers will be in heaven: the garden houses an incredible 500+ species of cactus from all over the world!
+Plant and succulent lovers will be in heaven: the garden houses an incredible 500+ species of cacti from all over the world!

-Manrique chose a former landfill in an area known for its cactus plantations and transformed it into a stunning garden, combining beautiful plants and decorative elements.
+What’s even cooler about this story is that Manrique chose a former landfill to renovate.
+He took an area formerly cactus plantations and transformed it into a stunning succulent garden, adding both natural and decorative elements.

-The space received multiple awards for its unique mix of architecture, gardening, sculpture, and design.
+And the acclaim has been widespread — this unique CACT space has received multiple awards for its unique mix of architecture, gardening, sculpture, and design.

 Check out the first cactus planted in the garden, the Euphorbia Candelabrum, and don’t miss the little pond with its quirky sculptures and cute orange fish!